Syria national football team

-The Syria national football team (منتخب سُورِيَا لِكُرَّةُ الْقَدَم) represents Syria in international football, and is controlled by the Syrian Arab Federation for Football, the governing body for football in Syria.
-Syria has never qualified for the World Cup finals, but did reach the fourth qualification round in 2018.
-The team was banned by FIFA from playing at home since December 2010.
-Internationally, Syria won the 2012 WAFF Championship, 1957 Arab Games, 1987 Mediterranean Games and the 2024 Intercontinental Cup.
+The Syria national football team (منتخب سوريا لكرة القدم) represents Syria in international football, and is controlled by the Syrian Arab Federation for Football, the governing body for football in Syria.

+Nicknamed "the Qasioun Eagles" (نسور قاسيون"), Syria has never qualified for the FIFA World Cup, but reached the fourth qualification round in 2018.
+The team has been banned by FIFA from playing at home since 2011, following the Syrian civil war.
+Internationally, Syria has won the 1957 Arab Games, the 1987 Mediterranean Games, and the 2012 WAFF Championship.

 History

 1936–1969: The beginnings

 The Syrian Football Federation was founded in 1936, 10 years before independence from the French in 1946.
 It has been affiliated with FIFA since 1937 and has been a member of AFC since 1969.
 In 1939, Syria played its first unofficial matches under the name of Damascus XI with Beirut XI in Beirut, resulting in a 5–4 win.
 Over the following years, the two teams competed in 16 unofficial matches until 1963, with the Damascus XI winning seven, drawing two, and losing seven.

 Syria's first official football match took place on 26 April 1942, against Lebanon, as part of the Coupe Hauteclocque.
 The game, held at the AUB field in Beirut, ended in a 2–1 victory for "the Qasioun Eagles", in front of 3,000 spectators.
 The Coupe Hauteclocque, a trophy donated by French diplomat Jean de Hauteclocque in 1939, was intended to be a regular fixture between Lebanon and Syria.
 Although two matches were initially planned, only the Beirut fixture was played.
 The cup became a point of contention, as the Syrian Football Association had retained possession of it since 1939.
 Syria later played two additional friendly matches against Lebanon in 1947, winning 4–1 in Beirut on 4 May, and 1–0 in Aleppo on 18 May.

-Syria's first official qualifying match was played in Ankara against Turkey, which ended in a Syrian defeat 7–0 on 20 November 1949.
-Thanks to that, the Syrian team participated in the 1950 World Cup European qualifiers as one of the first teams in the region to do so.
-One of the biggest defeats was played in Athens against Greece, on 25 November 1949, 5 days after its first official match which ended in a score of 8–0 for the Greeks.
+Syria took part in their first FIFA World Cup qualifiers in 1950, as one of the first teams in the region to do so.
+They played their first qualifying game against Turkey in Ankara, which ended in a 7–0 defeat on 20 November 1949.
+Five days later, on 25 November, Syria lost 8–0 against Greece in Athens.

 At the 1951 Mediterranean Games in Alexandria, on 12 October 1951, one of Syria's biggest defeats was recorded against Egypt which ended with a score of 8–0 for the Pharaohs.